 - Pie crust: I like to make sure my pie dough is prepared before I begin making pecan praline pumpkin pie.
 Make pie dough the night before because it needs to chill in the refrigerator for at least 2 hours before rolling out and blind baking (next step).

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the disks of chilled dough (use the 2nd pie crust for another recipe!).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is completely smooth.
 To make a lovely thick edge, I do not trim excess dough around the edges.
 Instead, fold the excess dough back over the edge and use your hands to mold the edge into a nice thick rim around the pie.
 Crimp the edges with a fork or use your fingers to flute the edges.
-You can see me do this in the video tutorial above.
-Carefully line the inside of the pie with two pieces of parchment paper or aluminum foil, as shown in the photos and video above, then pour in the pie weights.
-Make sure the weights are evenly distributed around the pie dish.
-Chill the dough in the refrigerator or freezer for at least 30 minutes– this helps prevent the crust from shrinking.
-(You can actually fill with pie weights before or after chilling, it doesn’t make a difference.)
+You can see me do this in the video tutorial above or in my detailed how to crimp and flute pie crust tutorial.

 - Preheat oven to 375°F (190°C).